tylerbutler/tools-monorepo/packages/repopo/README.md

-# @tylerbu/repopo - police the files in your git repo with extensible policies
+# repopo - police the files in your git repo with extensible policies

 repopo is a tool to apply policies to the files in your git repo.
 You can think of it as a sort of lint tool for any file in your git repo, with a straightforward way to write your own policies.